 Inhalation: Inhaling this chemical compound might result in coughing and respiratory tract irritation.

 Ingestion: Accidental ingestion can cause irritation to the mouth.

 First Aid Measures

-Skin: In case of a skin contact, the infected skin areas should be rinsed with water for several minutes; a dermatologist should be consulted immediately.
-The contaminated clothing should be removed immediately and the clothes and shoes should be washed properly before being reused.
+Skin: In case of skin contact, the infected areas should be rinsed with water for several minutes; a dermatologist should be consulted immediately.
+The contaminated clothing should be removed immediately, and the clothes and shoes should be washed properly before reusing.

 Inhalation: The victim should be immediately removed to an area of fresh air.
 Artificial respiration and oxygen should be employed if needed.
 To ensure the victim’s safety, further medical help should be administered.